bxparks/AceTime/README.md

 dt = DateTime(99, 12, 31, 23, 59, 59, TimeZone::forHour(-16));
 ```

-Once a `DateTime` object is created you can access that individual components
+Once a `DateTime` object is created you can access the individual date/time
-using the accessor methods:
+components using the accessor methods:
 ```C++
 dt = DateTime(18, 8, 30, 6, 45, 1, TimeZone::forHour(-7));